olesya2096/Deep_Learning_School/README.md

 # Deep_Learning_School

-Home tasks from "Deep learning school".
-(MIPT)
+Home tasks from "Deep learning school"(MIPT).

 hw_kaggle.ipynb - is a notebook that contains a forecast of the outflow of users.
 In the process of work pipeline with linear models and catboost have been used with ROC-AUC rating on Kaggle about 0.85.